 If you have ever struggled to get your insurance company to cover a claim, you might have learned the painful lesson that insurance carriers are exceptionally good at delaying, denying and underpaying claims.
 Many homeowner’s insurance policyholders receive claim denials that are essentially pro forma rejections.
 These denials are not supported by the facts or a reasonable interpretation of the terms of the policy.
 When insurance companies fail to exercise good faith in performing duties owed to an insured, the carrier might be liable for extra-contractual damages for violation of its obligation to deal with policyholders in good faith.
-Because my law firm represents homeowners who are being given the runaround by their insurance company, I have provided some facts every insured homeowner in Florida needs to know about insurance bad faith claims.

 What does the term "insurance bad faith” refer to under Florida insurance law?

 An insurance company enters into a contract with its insured when it underwrites an insurance policy with the policyholder.
 The insurance company has a legal duty to act reasonably and fairly when exercising its duties and responsibilities under the policy.
 If your insurance company wrongfully denies your claim, engages in tactics designed to delay payment or lowballs your claim, the insurance company may be acting in bad faith.
 A successful claim for insurance bad faith can include an award for extra-contractual damages like mental anguish and attorney fees.

 What types of actions constitute bad faith practices?